 Any views or opinions expressed in this briefing are for guidance only and are not intended as a substitute for appropriate professional guidance.
 We have taken all reasonable steps to ensure the information contained herein is accurate at the time of writing.
 In relation to any particular insurance related issues, readers are advised to seek specific advice.

 BHIB Insurance Brokers is a trading name of BHIB Limited.
-Registered office is AGM House, 3 Barton Close, Grove Park, Enderby, Leicester, LE19 1SJ.
+Registered offiois AGM House, 3 Barton Close, Grove Park, Enderby, Leicester, LE19 1SJ.
 BHIB Limited is registered in England and Wales number: 829660 Authorised and regulated by the Financial Conduct Authority.
 We are covered by the Financial Ombudsman Service.
-You can find out more at www.financial-ombudsman.org.uk
+You can find out more on their website at Financial Ombudsman.